xqfang233/-Identify-Fraudulent-Healthcare-Providers/README.md

 + KNN had the worst accuracy performance by having the highest number of false-positives

 ## Evaluating Success: Model Results & Implications
-Since our data is highly imbalanced (legitimate:fraudulent = 9:1), accuracy may not be the most proper metric to measure the model predicting performance.
-Therefore, besides of accuracy, we also apply ROC-AUC curve and Precision-Recall curve as performance measurements.
+Given the significant imbalance in our data, with a ratio of 9:1 between legitimate and fraudulent instances, accuracy alone might not fully capture our model's predictive performance.
+Therefore, I've supplemented accuracy with the ROC-AUC curve and the Precision-Recall curve to provide a more comprehensive evaluation of our model's effectiveness.

 ### ROC-AUC curve
 The ROC (Receiver Operating Characteristic) curve is a graphical plot that illustrates the diagnostic ability of a binary classifier system by plotting the true positive rate (TPR) against the false positive rate (FPR) at various threshold settings.
 The AUC (Area Under the Curve) represents the measure of the ability of the classifier to distinguish between classes.